kodecocodes/i10t/user-notifications/user-notifications.markdown

 Here's the breakdown of what you've done:

 1. You create a `UNNotificationRequest` from the `content` and `trigger` you created above.
 You provide the required unique identifier to be used later when managing the request.
 In this case, you set it to the name of the randomly selected image.
 2. You call `add(_:withCompletionHandler)` on the shared user notification center to add your `request` to the notification queue.
-In the completion handler, you print an error if one exists and indicate failure with `completion(success:)` to inform the caller.
+In the completion handler, if an error exists you print it and indicate failure with `completion(success:)` to inform the caller.
 On success, you call the `completion(success:)` closure indicating success, which ultimately notifies its delegate (the `NotificationTableViewController`) that a refresh of pending notifications is necessary.
 You'll learn more about what `NotificationTableViewController` is doing later in the chapter.

 Build and run, tap the **+** bar item, tap **Cuddle me now!** then quickly background the application with **Command + Shift + H**.
 Five seconds after the notification was added, you'll see the notification banner complete with your custom content!